Friday the 13th Part VIII: Jason Takes Manhattan: Critical response

-Malcolm Johnson of the Hartford Courant deemed the film a "snoozer" and criticized its implementation of humor, noting: "Possibly, the pubescent lads who somehow manage to slip through the R-rating guardians will discover its humor.
-To non-cultists, however, Part VIII is a clumsy reworking of the formula, the mystique of deep, murky, evil Crystal Lake."
-Mike Dembs of the Detroit Free Press awarded the film a zero-star rating, writing: "Make no bones about it, this is the worst of the bunch.
-Even fans of the Friday the 13th movies will be disappointed".
-The Atlanta Constitution's Eleanor Ringel noted that the film "isn't in the least bit scary and is only intermittently gory.
+Malcolm Johnson of the Hartford Courant deemed the film a "snoozer" and criticized its humor.
+Although he said younger fans who sneak in to the theater may enjoy the humor, he felt non-fans would find it a "clumsy reworking of the formula".
+Mike Dembs of the Detroit Free Press awarded the film a zero-star rating and called it "the worst of the bunch", and a disappointment even for fans.
+The Atlanta Constitution's Eleanor Ringel wrote that the film "isn't in the least bit scary and is only intermittently gory.
 It is, however, often quite funny, intentionally or not."
 She also criticized the film because a significant portion of it took place aboard a boat as opposed to in Manhattan, a sentiment echoed by Betsy Sherman of The Boston Globe, who wrote that the film "should have been called Jason Takes a Cruise".
-Film critic Leonard Maltin, however, gave the film a more positive review, awarding the film 2 out of 4 stars and calling it the best in the series.
-Maltin complimented the film's imaginative direction but criticized the film's running time as being too long.
+Film critic Leonard Maltin awarded the film two out of four stars, and called it the best in the series.
+Maltin complimented the film's imaginative direction, but criticized the film's runtime.

+Adam Marcus, who directed the sequel Jason Goes to Hell: The Final Friday, said the franchise's premise had become untenable after a hundred teenagers had died at Camp Crystal Lake.
+He felt sending Jason out in search of new victims in New York City was a good idea, but result was a film that insulted the audience by putting Jason on a boat for most of the film's runtime.
 On his commentary track for the film in the box set, director Rob Hedden acknowledges the faults and agrees that more of the film should have been set in Manhattan, citing budgetary and schedule problems.

 Legacy

 In 2007, Entertainment Weekly labeled Jason Takes Manhattan the eighth-worst sequel ever made.

-In 2018, Scott Meslow of GQ wrote that the film was among the "most stylish" in the Friday the 13th series, adding:

-In 2023, Paramount Pictures producer Chad Villella told Entertainment Weekly that that the creative team behind Scream VI (2023), including directors Matt Bettinelli-Olpin and Tyler Gillett, studied Jason Takes Manhattan before starting shooting the sixth Scream installment, which much like the eight Friday the 13th film, takes place in New York City, with the Scream filmmakers desiring to achieve the atmosphere of feeling alone even when surrounded by millions of people despite the protagonists no longer being present at Woodsboro.
+In 2018, Scott Meslow of GQ wrote that the film was among the "most stylish" in the Friday the 13th series and said that it was "actually a pretty good" sequel despite the misleading title.
+He also liked the idea of setting the film on a boat, which he thought made the film more claustrophobic.
+When Jason arrives in Manhattan, he was amused by Jason being dismissed by New Yorkers as "just another weirdo walking the streets".
+Paramount Pictures producer Chad Villella said the creative team behind Scream VI (2023), including directors Matt Bettinelli-Olpin and Tyler Gillett, studied Jason Takes Manhattan before starting shooting the sixth Scream installment, which also takes place in New York City.
+The Scream filmmakers wanted to achieve the atmosphere of feeling alone even when surrounded by millions of people, despite the protagonists no longer being present at Woodsboro.